-- OVERVIEW: The vision of the Greater Houston Community Foundation is to expand philanthropic impact in the Houston area.
-It bridges the gap between local donors and nonprofits furthering the causes they want to support.
-Most grantmaking stays local, but there’s some national and international grantmaking, too.
-Recent grants made through these funds have often ranged anywhere between a couple thousand dollars to a couple million.
+OVERVIEW: The Greater Houston Community Foundation bridges the gap between local donors and nonprofits furthering the causes they want to support.
+Most grantmaking stays local, and addresses the arts, education, health, human services, public benefit, and religion.

 FUNDING AREAS: Arts, education, health, human services, public benefit, religion

-IP TAKE: Even though the Greater Houston Community Foundation has about 1,488 funds, nonprofits can only directly apply to a handful of these.
-GHCF does not issue requests for proposals or accept grant applications.
-Grantseekers should check out the foundation’s Community Funds and Private Foundations page to learn more about the trusts and foundations that you can actually apply to and those relevant deadlines.
+IP TAKE: Even though the Greater Houston Community Foundation has hundreds of funds, nonprofits can only directly apply to a handful of these.
+GHCF does not often issue requests for proposals or accept grant applications.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)